AdobeDocs/campaign-standard.it-IT/help/sending/using/control-group.md

 >[!IMPORTANT]
 >
->Per accedere ai registri di consegna, devi disporre di un [Ruolo amministratore](../../administration/using/users-management.md#functional-administrators) e di far parte del **[!UICONTROL All]** [unità organizzativa](../../administration/using/organizational-units.md). <!--If you would like to restrict access for a particular user or group of users, do not link it to **[!UICONTROL All]** units.-->
+>Per accedere ai registri di consegna, è necessario disporre di [Ruolo di amministratore](../../administration/using/users-management.md#functional-administrators) e di far parte del **[!UICONTROL All]** [unità organizzativa](../../administration/using/organizational-units.md). <!--If you would like to restrict access for a particular user or group of users, do not link it to **[!UICONTROL All]** units.-->

 ### Controllo dei registri di consegna {#checking-logs}